haifangong/CMSA-MTPT-4-MedicalVQA/README.md

 This repository is the official implementation of `CMSA-MTPT` for the visual question answering task in medical domain.
 Our model achieved **56.1** for open-ended and **77.3** for close-end on [VQA-RAD dataset](https://www.nature.com/articles/sdata2018251#data-citations).
 Up to 2021-4-23, the proposed models achieves the `SOTA` on the VQA-RAD dataset.
 For the detail, please refer to [link](https://arxiv.org/abs/xxxx.xxxx).

-The main contributer of this code is Guanqi Chen[link](https://github.com/chenguanqi).
+The main contributer of this code is Guanqi Chen [link](https://github.com/chenguanqi).
 This repository is based on and inspired by @Jin-Hwa Kim's [work](https://github.com/jnhwkim/ban-vqa) and @Aizo-ai's [work](https://github.com/aioz-ai/MICCAI19-MedVQA).
 We sincerely thank for their sharing of the codes.

 ### Citation